FAQs for Students

 Am I required to have a meal plan?

-How do I add additional money to my declining balance?
+How do I add additional flex dollars or declining dollars?

-Students can go to the cashier’s office/residence life office in Massman Hall to add points to their cards at any time.
-Commuter students or students living in THV and OCH are also allowed to purchase meal points to use in all food areas on campus.
+Students can go to the Residence Life Office in Massman Hall room 4 to add money to their swipe card or they can purchase on-line additional flex dollars or declining dollars.
+Commuter students or students living in THV, OCH and Rockhurst Row Houses are also allowed to purchase meal points to use in all food areas on campus.